TOKYO - In a normal season, roster decisions are customarily resolved by Opening Day, teams paring down to 25 players by their first game.

 "I saw him take off," Youkilis said.
 "We were all screaming, 'Four!' [i.e. throw to home], and Pedey came up throwing as hard as he could.
 We probably could have gotten the man out at home, too, but I just decided to take the out."

 Two singles and a visit from pitching coach John Farrell followed, before Papelbon ended the game by inducing Suzuki to roll out to Youkilis.

-"The atmosphere was fantastic to play baseball," said Francona, who had his game-day routine disrupted by a midday luncheon with the US ambassador here, former baseball man Tom Schieffer, then had to stay out of the way while the field was ceded for pregame ceremonies to approximately 200 young awa-odori dancers and a crew of black-shirted hip-hoppers.
+"The atmosphere was fantastic to play baseball," said Francona, who had his usual game-day routine disrupted by a required appearance at a reception at the US Embassy, then had to stay out of the way while the awaodori dancers and hip-hoppers went through their paces during elaborate pregame ceremonies.